Loading...

 525.

-What should all four of these decimals sum two?
-All the probabilities in that sample space should sum to one.
+And to check that our calculations are correct, pause here to answer, what should all four of these decimals sum to?
+All probabilities in that sample space should sum to 1.

-Notice how the probabilities at each stage of this two-stage trial are given in different forms, percentages, and then fractions.
+Notice how the probabilities at each stage of this two-stage trial are given in different forms, percentages and then fractions.

 It is helpful to convert some of the probabilities until all of them are in the same form.